 In early October, the Arcweb team attended the 2019 Epic App Orchard conference in Verona, Wisconsin.
-Like our previous two years of attending the App Orchard conference, the event covered a wealth of information about Epic’s healthcare IT ecosystem and the future of the App Orchard program.
+Just as it had in our previous two years of attending the conference, the event covered a wealth of information about the healthcare IT ecosystem and the app program as a whole.

-Significantly, App Orchard was also attended by a variety of top technology and healthcare organizations, giving attendees a glimpse at the ways different parts of the healthcare ecosystem are leveraging modern EHR systems and patient data – from the rise of SMART on FHIR to the widespread adoption of HL7.
+Significantly, the event was also attended by a variety of top technology and healthcare organizations, giving attendees a glimpse at the ways different parts of the healthcare ecosystem are leveraging modern EHR systems and patient data – from the rise of SMART on FHIR to the widespread adoption of HL7.

-Here are our four big takeaways from the 2019 Epic App Orchard conference.
+Here are our four big takeaways from the 2019 App Orchard conference.

 Curious what it looks like to bring a digital therapeutics app from concept to market?